Jumballaya/CPP-Mastery/case-studies/month-01.md

 ## What I’d Improve

 - **TrackedVector**: Move away from `memcpy`, use smart pointer containers or iterators.
-- **ConstexprView**: Revisit design : very limited benefit right now, but a good exploration of `constexpr`.
+- **ConstexprView**: Revisit design it is very limited benefit right now.
-- **UndoableEntity**: Support nested fields or composed undo trees : possibly add serialization hooks later.
+- **UndoableEntity**: Support nested fields or composed undo trees and possibly add serialization hooks later.
 - **General**: Move away from raw pointers as much as possible.
 This month was about ownership, including pointers, but in the future smart pointers seem like the way to go.

 ## Closing Thought